-It is possible to get off medication with lifestyle changes.
+It IS possible to get off medication with lifestyle changes.
+Learn how these people did it.

 SAN ANTONIO — For many who develop type-2 diabetes, they become reliant on medication—and, in many cases, more than one type.
 But it is possible to roll back diabetes and get off the medications with diet and exercise.